lazaroblanc/Index-of-downloader/README.md

 1. I've used *reasonable* arguments for `wget` in the script.
 There currently is no need to use different arguments nor is there a way to supply your own arguments to the `wget` instance in this script.
 Feel free to modify them in the script itself or add a way for you to pass them into the script via a parameter(s).
 In that case I would welcome a pull request! :) I however do not currently need this functionality.

+1. Non-ASCII filenames (like UTF-8) are not supported (wget limitation under Windows, unfortunately nothing I can do).
+Non-ASCII characters get escaped.

 <div align="center">
 <hr>
 <table>